Jacuzzi

-Jacuzzi is a private company that manufactures and markets hot tubs, pools, and other bath products.
+Jacuzzi is an American private company that manufactures and markets hot tubs, pools, and other bath products.
 It is best known for the Jacuzzi hydrotherapy products.
-Headquartered in Irvine, California, USA, it is the largest hot tub manufacturer in Europe and has eight factories, the largest in Italy.
+The company is headquartered in Irvine, California.
+It is the largest hot tub manufacturer in Europe with eight factories, the largest being in Italy.

-The company was founded in 1915 by seven brothers from the Jacuzzi family.
+The company was founded in 1915 by seven Italian immigrant brothers from the Jacuzzi family in Berkeley, California.
 It developed a variety of products including pumps for agricultural use.
 In 1948, Jacuzzi created water pumps to treat a family member's rheumatoid arthritis.
 The water pumps were a niche medical product until they were integrated into a recreational hot tub in 1968.
 As the popularity of hot tubs grew, Jacuzzi created more models that were more advanced.
 Jacuzzi was family-run until 1979, after which it then changed hands several times, before being bought by its current owner Investindustrial in 2019.

-The Associated Press Stylebook lists Jacuzzi is a trademark brand for products like hot tubs, whirlpool spas, and whirlpool baths and it may not be legal to use the name in a commercial context without permission.
+Due to its popularity and market dominance among hot tub sales, the word Jacuzzi became akin to a generic trademark in advertising and product marketing, synonymous with "hot tub" itself in American English.
+However, the Associated Press Stylebook lists Jacuzzi as a trademark brand for products such as hot tubs, whirlpool spas, and whirlpool baths, and not as a legally genericized trademark.